sowens23/CS-F311/README.md

       - Uses a **reference count**.
 Destroys object when the count hits 0
       - Moveable but not copyable.
 Moving transfers ownership.
   - When using Smart Pointers, **do not** do the *delete* or the *new*
+  - Moral for our class Story: There are two design decisions that affect the efficiency of code:
+    1. Deciding how to *process* data (Algorithms)
+    2. Deciding how to *store* data (Data Structures)
+    - The latter has the greater impact
+    - Use arrays when you want a fast look-up
+    - Use Linked Lists when we want fast insert & delete (by iterator)
   -
   ### More on Linked Lists
 ## 2023-10-25